Who wins Chelsea keeper battle for FA Cup semi?

 Germany keeper Ann-Katrin Berger and Sweden's Zecira Musovic have shared the jersey this season as Chelsea competed on four fronts, with both having a serious claim to start the FA Cup semi-final at Aston Villa on Sunday as the Blues seek a third successive crown.

 "Hayes wants to win the Champions League.
-She knows to do that you must have internationals at every level," former England goalkeeper Rachel Brown-Finnis tells BBC Sport.
+She knows to do that you must have internationals at every level," former England goalkeeper Rachel Brown-Finnis told BBC Sport.
 "Lyon have that, Barcelona have that."

 Berger, shortlisted for the Best Fifa Women's Goalkeeper Award, has produced some stellar performances this season - the standout coming against Lyon in the Champions League quarter-finals, where her penalty shootout saves earned Chelsea victory.